bazelbuild/bazel-blog/_posts/2019-03-18-rules-jvm-external-maven.md

 We wanted to fulfill two primary objectives with `rules_jvm_external`.

-The first is that users should be able to run `bazel build //...`.
+First, users should be able to run `bazel build //...`.
 This means that the calculation of the transitive dependencies and their fetching need to happen during repository rule execution time.
 This makes dependency fetching transparent to users and reduces onboarding friction to a Bazel-built project.

-The second is to provide an interface that is familiar to users with projects that depend on Maven repositories.
+Second, we wanted to provide an interface that is familiar to users with projects that depend on Maven repositories.
 The specification of artifacts in the repository rule resembles the specification in the `<dependencies>` tag in a Maven POM file or the `dependencies` closure in a Gradle build file.
 In particular, this means that users only need to specify their direct dependencies and the rule will handle the rest for them.